GoliathLabs/GoliathLabs/README.md

 ### Hi there 👋

-Sometimes system adminstrator, student or full-time idiot.
+Sometimes system adminstrator, student or part-time idiot.
 I'm managing some organisations as well as some static web-frontends over here.

 twh-net GbR: [@twh-net](https://github.com/twh-net)